Acellera/htmd/doc/source/tutorials/system-prep/06-bicyclic-peptide.md

 You should see one `ScaffoldSpec(resname='LFI', ...)` and three `ChainResidueSpec(resname='CYS', ..., new_resname='XX*')` entries.
 The three CYS residues each get a **different** `new_resname` so the downstream parameterization can write a distinct topology per residue.
 Two reasons for the rename:

 1. **They're not canonical anymore.** Each one carries an extra `SG-Cn` thioether bond to the scaffold, so the standard ff14SB `CYS` template no longer matches - the sulphur valence is different, and ff14SB wouldn't know what to do at the new bond.
 Renaming to a non-canonical bucket lifts these residues out of the built-in `CYS` library and lets `parameterizeFromSpecs` write a per-residue topology that combines ff14SB backbone types with GAFF2 sulphur-side typing.
-2. **Each sits in a different chain position.** `CYS11` is N-terminal, `CYS17` is mid-chain, `CYS22` is C-terminal - so the backbone hydrogen counts and formal charges differ between them. `parameterizeFromSpecs` buckets by `(resname, is_n_term, is_c_term)`, so giving the three CYS the same `new_resname` would collapse them into one bucket and lose the chain-position distinction.
+2. **Each sits in a different chain position.** `CYS11` is N-terminal, `CYS17` is mid-chain, `CYS22` is C-terminal - so the backbone hydrogen counts and formal charges differ between them.
+The detect step deduplicates by `(resname, anchor_atom, partner_resname, is_n_term, is_c_term)`; giving the three CYS the same `new_resname` would collapse them into one bucket and lose the chain-position distinction.

-Detect also drops the `HG` hydrogen on each CYS sulphur, since those positions are now occupied by the thioether bond.
+The `HG` hydrogen on each CYS sulphur is dropped at build time by `amber.build` (the CYS anchor variants that ship with HTMD's bond library have no `HG`); the rename plus the `custombonds` entry are what tell the builder which CYS variant to apply.

 ## Step 3 - Template the LFI scaffold from SMILES